Posted: Tue 9th Nov 2021

 Through an online platform, businesses can get free and impartial advice on how technology can benefit them, which options are most suitable, and how to go about buying and implementing the tools they choose.

-“We see at first hand the benefits that small businesses gain by being digitally savvy, and small business owners have done an amazing job in the past 18 months to adopt digital tools,” says Emma Jones CBE, CEO and founder of Enterprise Nation.
+“We see at first hand the benefits that small businesses gain by being digitally savvy, and small business owners have done an amazing job in the past 18 months to adopt digital tools.

 “Our research with Dropbox shows there are some barriers to tech adoption among the small business community and this will inform our work and engagement with government as we see the rollout of the Help to Grow: Digital programme.”